The Ultimate Secret to Winning Poker

 The second needs a big pad of paper and a pencil.
 This is the kind of book that covers the mechanics of a skill.
 Things like process control or cost accounting.

 So, for instance, I can name off four or five excellent books that are good for players new to limit holdem.
 Ninety percent of what’s in each book is the same basic information.
 Poker strategy is poker strategy.
-Some may articulate points better than others but calling 2 bets cold in MP with J2o is still wrong in all of the books.
+Some books may articulate points better than others but calling 2 bets cold in MP with J2o is still wrong in all of them.
 Some might tend toward weaker or tighter play depending on various factors like the audience of the book or the limits being played but the fundamental concepts are the same.

 The same holds true for self-help books.
 If you want to lose weight, buying a book about the latest diet isn’t likely to help if you purchased previous diet books and failed to follow the diet.
 If you buy a book by Tony Robbins for motivation but you fail to do what he tells you, buying a book by Ken Blanchard isn’t going to help you since they both essentially give the same advice.